wentasah/novaboot/README.md

 ## Interaction with the bootloader on the target

-- --uboot
+- --uboot\[=_prompt_\]

-    Interact with uBoot bootloader to boot the thing described in the novaboot script.
+    Interact with uBoot bootloader to boot the thing described in the novaboot script. _prompt_ specifies the U-Boot's prompt (default is "=> ", other common prompts are "U-Boot> " or "U-Boot# ").
     Implementation of this option is currently tied to a particular board that we use.
 It may be subject to changes in the future!

 - --uboot-init

     Command(s) to send the U-Boot bootloader before loading the images and booting them.
+This option can be given multiple times.
+After sending commands from each option novaboot waits for U-Boot _prompt_.

 ## Target interaction phase